Tapex02/WeeklyTimeMonitior/README.md

 # WeeklyTimeMonitior
 Free and Open source Weekly Personal Time Monitior.

 Helps you see how much time you spend every day on what and visualized it with graphs

+****How to Use:****

 Download the program and unzip the program;

 Open up a console (CMD for example)

 Run the following commands to install necessary libraries :

 ``` pip install -r requirements.txt ```

 Then just use the program as desired